-The forum aims to engage researchers in addressing foundational- and contemporary ethical questions that arise in research, and facilitate the exchange of relevant experiences across units, disciplines and institutions in Norway.
+The forum aims to engage researchers in addressing foundational- and contemporary ethical questions that arise in research, and facilitate the exchange of relevant experiences across units, disciplines and institutions.

 We gladly welcome suggestions for topics or events, as well as other input.